Khoatruong1412/FinalProject/README.md

 ### Future Work:
 - Keep the target variables original and see if it performs better than log price.
 - Some parts of the dwelling can strongly determine the price.

+# How to reproduce the results above:
+#### Instructions:
+- Import the training and testing sets with pandas.
+- Plot all the boxplots for categorical features (The description text will let you know which one is categorical).
+- Remove categorical features that have bad box plots and use one way ANOVA to choose your features.
+- Use the correlation matrix to choose the numerical features.
+- IMPORTANT: When do label encoding, make sure that the test data and train data have the same number of features.
+Some of categorical features in test set don't contain all categories in the training set.
+- SOLUTION: Append extra rows to the dataframes so label encoding can produce the right amount of features.

+#### Software Setup:
+-